TechNickAI/node_geoip_server/README.md

 =================
 Maxmind updates their city database once a month.
 Grab the latest one and restart the service.
 Here's a cron that will do it once a month
 <code>
-TODO: 42 0 13 * * cd /path/to/this/repo/ && curl -o GeoLiteCity.dat.gz http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz && rm GeoLiteCity.dat && gunzip GeoLiteCity.dat.gz && forever restart
+42 0 13 * * cd /path/to/this/repo/ && curl -o GeoLiteCity.dat.gz http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz && rm GeoLiteCity.dat && gunzip GeoLiteCity.dat.gz && forever restart
 </code>